swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ### Open up the shared algorithm implementations for user-defined types

 At this point we have not settled on a final design for the protocol hierarchy that the shared algorithm implementations rely on, so we are not ready to expose this infrastructure and stabilize the entire ABI.
-We aim to eventually open up the ability for users to pass their own types to these `Collection` algorithms without having to go through the `RegexProtocol` overload which creates an intermediate `Regex` instance.
+We aim to eventually open up the ability for users to pass their own types to these `Collection` algorithms without having to go through the `RegexComponent` overload which creates an intermediate `Regex` instance.